fullcalendar/temporal-polyfill/README.md

 ### `formatTimestamp`

-Convert a DateMarker into a UNIX timestamp.
+Convert a DateMarker into a Unix timestamp.

 ```ts
 function formatTimestamp(marker: number): number